t2trg/2015-ietf94/t2trg-charter.md

 ## Meetings

-Meetings will often take place colocated with IETF meetings, and/or with meetings of related organizations such as W3C IG WoT.
+Meetings will often take place co-located with IETF meetings, and/or with meetings of related organizations such as W3C IG WoT.
 (Organizing Workshops at Research Conferences is also envisioned.)